Vlsir/Hdl21Schematics/readme.md

 The schematic editor uses a popular web-technologies stack.
 It is written in [TypeScript](https://www.typescriptlang.org/) and its peripheral components use the [React](https://reactjs.org/) UI framework.
 The desktop app uses the cross-platform [Electron](https://www.electronjs.org/) framework.
 All of this is very popular, very well-supported, and very easy to get started with.

-- The schematic editor has a sole dependency: the JavaScript package manager [Yarn](https://classic.yarnpkg.com/en/docs/install).
+The schematic editor has a sole dependency: the JavaScript package manager [Yarn](https://classic.yarnpkg.com/en/docs/install).

-- On MacOS [Homebrew](https://brew.sh/) makes this particularly easy to install: https://formulae.brew.sh/formula/yarn
+- On MacOS [Homebrew](https://brew.sh/) makes this particularly easy to [install](https://formulae.brew.sh/formula/yarn)
-- Debian:
+- On Debian, Ubuntu, and similar Linux:
   - Install `npm` and `node` through `apt`: `sudo apt install nodejs npm`
   - Update `node` through `npm`: `sudo npm install -g n && sudo n stable`